isomerpages/mccy-iccs/pages/Media.md

 * 疫情考研了社会凝聚力, UFM100.3
 * DPM Lawrence Wong, Warna 94.2 FM
 * DPM Lawrence Wong, Oli 96.8 FM
+* <a href="https://www.malaymail.com/news/malaysia/2022/09/09/the-malaysian-youths-on-a-mission-for-social-cohesion/27222" target="_blank">The Malaysian youths on a mission for social cohesion, Malay Mail</a>

 **8 September 2022**
 * Call for different faiths to pull together to attain common goals, The Straits Times